bulka4/airflow_data_lake_ingestion/readme.md

 # Intro
 This is the Airflow app containerized using Docker.
 It can be ran on a local computer using Docker or it can be deployed on Azure Linux VM using Azure Pipelines and the azure-pipelines.yml YAML file.

+# App deployment
-In order to deploy this app we can use the 'create_acr' module from the 'azure_terraform' repository in order to automatically create:
+In order to deploy this app we can create a CI/CD pipeline in Azure DevOps which will be performing following actions:
-- Azure Container Registry (ACR) - where we will be storing our Docker images.
+1. Build a Docker image using code from this repository and push it to the Azure Container Registry (ACR).
+2. Pull a Docker image from ACR onto an Azure Linux VM and run it.

+Before we create such a pipeline we need to create proper resources in Azure and Azure DevOps at first.
+We can do that automatically using Terraform and DevOps Rest API.
+Code and more documentation about doing this can be found in the azure_terraform and azure_devops_rest_api repositories respectively.
+Here are the high level steps we need to do in order to deploy this app:
+1. **Prepare the Docker compose file** - We need to modify this file like it is described below in this documentation in the 'Docker compose file' section.
+2. **Create Agent pool** - Using the 'azure_devops_rest_api' repository, ci_cd_setup > agent_pool_setup > setup.py script.
+3. **Create ACR and Service Principal** - Using the 'azure_terraform' repository, create_acr module.
+4. **Create an Azure Linux VM** - Using the 'azure_terraform' repository, create_linux_vm module.
+5. **Create Variable group, Service connection and generate a YAML file** - Using the 'azure_devops_rest_api' repository, ci_cd_setup > acr_push_and_pull_setup > setup.py script.
+6. **Create a CI/CD pipeline** - We need to move the generated YAML file to the repository with the Airflow app and set up a CI/CD pipeline in DevOps website.
+When creating a pipeline we need to choose an option to use an existing YAML file from repository.

+# Agent pool
+Here we will add Agents which will be used to perform actiones defined in the CI/CD pipeline.
+Agent is a software which we will install on the created Azure Linux VM and it will be performing steps defined in our CI/CD pipeline.

+# ACR and Service Principal
-- Service Principal - with the 'acrpush' role and scope for the created ACR.
-It will be used for authentication when pulling and pushing images to ACR.
+ACR is used for storing Docker images.
+Our CI/CD pipeline will be pushing Docker images here and then pulling them onto the VM.
+Service Principal will be used for authentication when pulling and pushing images.

-Then we can use the 'azure_devops_rest_api' repository in order to automatically set up resources in Azure DevOps needed for running our CI/CD pipeline:
+# Azure Linux VM
+This is a VM which will be running our application as a Docker container and also here we will install an Azure Pipelines Self Hosted Agent which will be performing steps defined in our CI/CD pipeline.

+# Variable group
-- Variable group in Library - where we will keep stored securely confidential Service Principal credentials which will be used in the YAML file.
+The Variable group which we will create in DevOps Library will be used to store confidential credentials for the Service Principal used for authentication when pulling and pushing Docker images.
+Those credentials will be then used in the generated YAML file.

+# Service connection
-- Service connection - linked to the ACR which will be used in order to push Docker images to the ACR.
+The Service connection which we will create in DevOps will be used for pushing Docker images to the ACR.
+It will be used in the generated YAML file.

+# YAML file
+We will generate the YAML file which is defining steps which needs to be performed in the CI/CD pipeline.
+Here is a high level overview of what we are defining in that YAML file:
-- Agent pool - here we will add Agents which will be used to perform actiones defined in the CI/CD pipeline.
+- What Agent pool will be used.

-This repository can be also used in order to generate a proper YAML file which will need to be added to this repo in order to run CI/CD pipeline.
-The pipeline created using this YAML file will be performing following actions:
-- Build a Docker image using code from repository and push that image to the ACR.
-- Pull an image from ACR to the Linux VM where we have installed a Self Hosted Agent and run that image.

-Then we need to create a Self Hosted Agent on a Linux VM.
-For that purpose we can use the 'create_linux_vm' module from the 'azure_terraform' repository.
-It will use Terraform in order to automatically:
-- Create Azure Linux VM.
-- Install on that VM a Docker and Azure Pipelines Self Hosted Agent.
-Agent will be added to a specifiec pool.
+- What Variable group will be used.
-- Generate SSH private key which can be used to connect to the created VM.
+- Service connection ID which will be used for pushing Docker images to the ACR.

-Once this is done we can set up a CI/CD pipeline in Azure DevOps using generated YAML file and run it order to deploy our app on the created Linux VM.

-More information about setting up resources in Azure and Azure DevOps can be found in the relevant repositories.
+- Bash script used for pulling and running a Docker image.
+More details about that script are provided in the documentation in the azure_devops_rest_api repository.

 # Docker compose file
 We need to define a proper Docker image in the docker-compose.yaml file depending on if we want to run the Docker conainer locally or deploy it on Azure Linux VM.